pcordes/par2-cleanhistory/README_FIRST.txt

 --- Version History ---

+The changes in the 20090203 version are:

+- fixed a bug which affected the Linux and Mac versions whereby repairs would fail if the file being repaired was short or had one or two bad blocks (because the async write to the file's last byte was failing).
+- on Windows, the program now stores directory paths in par2 files using '/' as the path separator instead of '\' (as per the Par 2.0 specification document).
+Note: directory paths are stored only when the '-d' switch is used.
+- merged the sources from the CPU-only and CPU/GPU versions so that both versions now build from the same set of source files using different 'configure' options (Mac, Linux, FreeBSD) or project files (Windows).
+See above for building instructions.

+The changes in the 20081009 version are:

+- added support for NVIDIA CUDA 2.0 technology, which allows the GPU on the video card to be used to perform some of the processing workload in addition to the CPU on the mainboard.
+  See the "--- About the NVIDIA CUDA version ---" section in this file for limitations, requirements, build instructions, licensing, and more information.

 The changes in the 20081005 version are:

 - asynchronous reading of a large number of small files would sometimes not complete which